nfo94/nfo94/README.md

 - I’m currently working at [Jusbrasil](https://www.linkedin.com/company/jusbrasil/)
 - Sometimes I share knowledge with portuguese speakers at [dev.to](https://dev.to/nfo94)
 - You can find me on [LinkedIn](https://www.linkedin.com/in/nataliaferreiraoliveira/)
+- I did some stuff back in the day on [codepen](https://codepen.io/nfo94)
 - I like art, philosophy and games
 - Pronouns: she/her